Police motorcycle

 A police motorcycle is a motorcycle used by police and law enforcement.
 They may be custom designed to meet the requirements unique of a particular use.
-A police motorcycle is often called a "motor" by police officers in the United States.
-Units that use motorcycles are often called motorcycle units or motor units, and police officers assigned to these units are known as motorcycle officers or motor officers.
+Units that use motorcycles are often called motorcycle units or motor units, and the specially trained police officers assigned to these units are known as motorcycle officers or motor officers.

 The maneuverability of the motorcycle on crowded streets offer advantages not provided by larger, more traditional police vehicles.
 The motorcycle's relatively small size allows it to get to accident scenes more quickly when incidents such as traffic collisions slow down access by four-wheel vehicles, and to access routes unavailable to other motor vehicles, such as narrow streets and footpaths.
-Police motorcycles are also used in police escorts for parades, funeral processions, motorcades, Olympic torch relays, and other events.
+Police motorcycles are also used in police escorts, funeral processions, motorcades, marathons, and other events due to their ability to easily leapfrog ahead and block traffic for the main body.

 History

 Police officers have used motorcycles—primarily for the enforcement of traffic laws and as escort vehicles—since the early 20th century.
-Chief August Vollmer of the Berkeley Police Department is credited with organizing the first official police motorcycle patrol in the United States in 1911.
-However, several police forces around the country reported using motorcycles as patrol vehicles earlier.
-Harley-Davidson credits Detroit, Michigan as being the first purchaser of police motorcycles in 1908.
-The police department in Evanston, Illinois also purchased a belt-driven motorcycle for its first motorcycle police officer in 1908, and the Portland Police Bureau had a police officer who used his personal motorcycle to patrol the city as early as 1909.The role of the motorcycle as inexpensive public transportation evolved in the 1930s, and their use by police and the armed forces also grew, providing a stable production market for the more utilitarian machines, especially as Europe rearmed after World War I.
+The Los Angeles Police Department celebrated the 100th anniversary of the formation of its motorcycle "Speed Squad", formally established in 1909, and the Berkeley Police Department officially organized its police motorcycle patrol in 1911.
+However, several police forces around the country reported using motorcycles unofficially as patrol vehicles earlier.
+Harley-Davidson credits Detroit, Michigan as being the first purchaser of police motorcycles in 1908. and the Portland Police Bureau had a police officer who used his personal motorcycle to patrol the city as early as 1909.
+The LAPD also recognized the 100th anniversary of the death of Officer Walter R. Kreps, the first motorcycle officer reported to have died in the line of duty in 1916.

+The role of the motorcycle as inexpensive public transportation evolved in the 1930s, and their use by police and the armed forces also grew, providing a stable production market for the more utilitarian machines, especially as Europe rearmed after World War I.

+The American television show CHiPs, running from 1977 through 1983, popularized police motorcycles in general, and specifically the Kawasaki police motorcycles as the iconic police bike of the 80s and 90s through their depiction of two California Highway Patrol motor officers responding to various crimes and traffic incidents around Los Angeles.